JiveOff/fizzle-cli/README.md

 ## Output Example

-`npx fizzle start` anywhere on your machine to:
+`npx fizzle-cli start` anywhere on your machine to:

 - Create your local certificate
 - Start Traefik